When I ask people what’s cool about me (I don’t just do that for fun, btw), this is the first thing they say: “Your lungs aren’t yours.”

 Do your new lungs have CF?

 No, they don’t.
 These are a complete clean set of lungs, without the CF genetic issues, so they are CF free, as it were.
 The rest of my body still has CF. I am “pancreatically sufficient”, meaning I don’t take enzymes to help digest my food, like almost all CF patients do (I did, for awhile after diagnosis, but a very low dose).
-I don’t have liver problems, and I do not have CF related diabetes (CFRD).
-I did have trouble with my blood sugars post-transplant but as my predinose level (a steroid) decreased, those settled down.
+I also don’t have liver problems.

 How often do you see your doctors?